clg-du/r-crash-course/lectures/lecture_01/lecture_01.md

 ## Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1
 ```

-We can also use the summary() function to get a summary of the dataset.
+We can also use the `summary()` function to get a summary of the dataset.
-Get a summary of the "mtcars" dataset
+Get a summary of the `mtcars` dataset

 ``` r